 We’ve all heard about the much-ballyhooed ADHD Hyperfocus.
-Frank South shares his take on the topic below, in an excerpt from his new book: A Chicken In The Wind and How He Grew.
+Hollywood screenwriter and now author Frank South shares his personal take on the topic below.
+It’s an an excerpt from his new book: A Chicken In The Wind and How He Grew.

-But first, I’ve always wondered: Just how do the folks claiming the “gift of ADHD hyperfocus” know what regular old intense and prolonged focus feels like?
-By the same token, because I do not have ADHD, how can I know how “ADHD Hyperfocus” feels?
-It’s a conundrum.
+Here’s a question for you: Just how do the folks claiming the “gift of ADHD hyperfocus” know what regular old intense and prolonged focus feels like?
+By the same token, I do not have ADHD so how can I know how “ADHD Hyperfocus” feels?
+It’s a conundrum!

-Perhaps there’s at least one difference between my newsroom kind of focus and ADHD hyperfocus: I could withstand interruptions (the phone was always ringing) and get right back to where I was.
+Perhaps there’s at least one difference between my newsroom kind of focus and ADHD hyperfocus.
+That is, I could withstand interruptions (the phone was always ringing) and get right back to where I was.
 I didn’t like it, but I could do it.
-Many of my friends who have ADHD, however, report that being a huge challenge.
+Many of my friends who have ADHD, however, report that interruption being a huge challenge.

 Clinically speaking, the term Hyperfocus describes an inability to direct one’s focus toward the task at hand, a tendency to get deeply distracted by the “shiny.”
 Instead of hyperfocus, it’s considered dysregulated focus.

 For example, in the old days, my husband would vehemently and irritably react to my interrupting his work.
 (We both worked at home then.)
-I didn’t do it often and only with an important bit of news; e.g. “Hon, dinner’s ready. ” I found his angry reaction nasty and hurtful.
+I did it rarely—and only with critical bit of news at the end of the day; e.g. “Hon, dinner’s ready. ” I found his angry reaction nasty and hurtful.
 And selfish.
 “Make your own dang dinner,” I felt like saying.
+(And sometimes I did!)

 It had taken me a long time to get focused.
 It was like I had traveled from earth to Pluto.

 When you interrupted me, I have to travel all the way back to earth, just to see what you want.

 And who knows if I will get back to Pluto again!